 While Uncrustables provide some nutritional value, they are not the healthiest option due to their relatively high sugar content and the presence of refined grains.
 However, they can be a convenient snack option when consumed in moderation and as part of a balanced diet.

 One serving size of Uncrustables is typically one sandwich, which contains about 210 calories and 6 grams of protein.

 Do Uncrustables have any allergen warnings?

 Yes, Uncrustables contain peanuts and wheat, which are common allergens.
 Be sure to check the packaging for additional allergen warnings and ingredient information.

 Are there healthier alternatives to Uncrustables?

-Healthier alternatives include making sandwiches with whole-grain bread, natural peanut butter, and reduced-sugar fruit spreads.
+Healthier alternatives include sandwiches with whole-grain bread, natural peanut butter, and reduced-sugar fruit spreads.
 You can also opt for more nutritious pre-packaged sandwiches, such as those made with whole-grain bread and minimally processed ingredients.